 The WWF estimates that around 20.000 African Elephants are killed by poachers each year for their ivory tusks.
 In less than a century, their population has dropped down from 13 million to only 415.000.
 Rhinos don’t have it good either; every 10 hours, one is shot.
 Considering there are only 70.000 wild rhinos left standing, this is a harrowingly high number.
 Black market exotic trading and traditional medicine are the reason why some people call hunting these elusive animals their job.

-Hence, Wageningen University in the Netherlands came up with a clever approach to saving game-species.
-With crucial efforts from IoT company SODAQ and telecommunications provider monogoto, a clever solution has been developed and is being tested in the South-African game reserve Welgevonden since 2017.
+Hence in 2017, Wageningen University in the Netherlands started a project and came up with a clever approach to saving game-species.
+With crucial efforts from IoT company SODAQ and IoT Connectivity provider Monogoto, a clever solution has been developed and is being tested at undisclosed wildlife reserves (we keep the locations hidden for the safety of the animals.)

 Animals change behavior when they notice suspicious things.
 If you place a tracker on an animal and it’s acting unnaturally for no apparent reason, then one can deduce a poacher is nearby.
 Wageningen University has collected tons of data on this; animals can distinguish park rangers and local natives from poachers, and so they will behave differently.
 With this data, the university developed software that recognizes these small changes in behavior, and it notifies the park rangers on possible poachers.
 The park ranger then can respond accordingly and intercept a poacher.